UH System Policies and Procedures

 Facilities use agreements should be used when the use of University property/facilities by a non-UH user is a one-time, sporadic, occasional, or periodic use, i.e., less than 30 consecutive days or 30 days per fiscal or calendar year.
-If the contemplated use exceeds these timeframes, use and occupancy agreements, right of entry agreements, leases or other similar rental agreements should be used.
+If the contemplated use exceeds these timeframes, use and occupancy agreements, right of entry agreements, leases or other similar rental agreements should be used (see Section III.B.7.).
 All of these agreements allowing entry onto and/or use and occupancy of University owned, leased, or controlled property are considered real property documents and are covered by Board of Regents Policy RP 10.201.
-Real property agreements at least require the approval of the Vice President for Administration or her designee, if not the Board itself, as well as the approval of the Office of the Vice President for Legal Affairs and University General Counsel as to form.
-Approval may also be required from the President and/or the Board of Regents.
+Real property agreements at least require the approval of the Vice President for Budget and Finance or his/her designee, if not the President or the Board, as well as the approval of the Office of the Vice President for Legal Affairs and University General Counsel as to form.

-If the use is sporadic, occasional, or periodic as set forth above, and the template agreements are completed without any material changes, they need not be submitted to OGC for review prior to execution.
+If the template facilities use agreements are completed without any material changes, they need not be submitted to OGC for review prior to execution.
 Any material changes to the template agreements require OGC review before execution.

 (1) Long and Short Form Agreements in General

-The long form agreement templates should be used when: (a) expected attendance is more than 100 people, (b) the time of use is more than 2 days, or (c) the rental or use fee is greater than $5,000.
-Conversely, the short form agreement templates should be used when: (a) expected attendance is 100 people or less, (b) the time of use is 2 days or less, and (c) the rental or use fee is $5,000 or less.
+The long form agreement templates should be used when: (a) expected attendance is more than 200 people, (b) the time of use is more than seven (7) days, or (c) the rental or use fee is greater than $5,000.
+Conversely, the short form agreement templates should be used when: (a) expected attendance is 200 people or fewer, (b) the time of use is (7) seven days or fewer, and (c) the rental or use fee is $5,000 or less.

-To the extent that any changes are sought to the standard insurance provisions in any of the long form facilities use agreements, approval must be obtained from the University’s Office of Risk Management.
+To the extent that any changes are sought to the standard insurance provisions in any of the long form facilities use agreements, approval must be obtained from ORM.